hashicorp/terraform/website/source/docs/configuration/resources.html.md

 ### Timeouts

-Individual Resources may provide a `timeout` block to enable users to configure the amount of time a specific operation is allowed to take before being considered an error.
+Individual Resources may provide a `timeouts` block to enable users to configure the amount of time a specific operation is allowed to take before being considered an error.
 For example, the [aws_db_instance](/docs/providers/aws/r/db_instance.html#timeouts)